 - Trans-Siberian Orchestra frequently does this.
-Notable example, "Christmas Canon", based on Pachabel's "Canon in D".
+Notable example, "Christmas Canon", based on Pachelbel's "Canon in D".

-If you can't, can't dance then that's okay.
+If you can't, can't dance well that's okay.

 (Not gonna do the kickline)

-All you need are a tree, some lights,
+All you need is a tree, some lights,

 - TV's Kyle wrote lyrics for the music from Super Mario Bros.
 2, found here.

 - Ferry Corsten produced a lyrical version of his previous single "Punk" titled "Junk", with rapper Guru.
-"Galaxia", an early production by him under the alias Moonman (later remade under his own name), also had a vocal version.
+"Galaxia", an early production by him under the alias Moonman (later remade under his own name), also had a vocal version featuring Chantal Matar.

 - Energy 52's "Cafe del Mar", their sole song of note, was lyricized by Fragma as "Man in the Moon".